I love astrology.

 As I think is the case with many, my life has taken a long series of twists and turns.
 I have been a teacher, a casemanager, and a lawyer.
 I have been a Roman Catholic, a Protestant Christian, a Pastor’s wife, and a Quaker.
 Yet, through it all, astrology has always been with me.
 There have been times when I thought I would leave astrology for good, when astrology has seemed incompatible with my religion or my career.
 Yet, like a dear and understanding friend, astrology has always been there, rejoicing whenever I have returned to her.

 Aside from my mother, I have had many wise teachers and mentors, to whom I will be forever grateful.
-I have studied Classical Astrology, and I use Classical Western methods, but I do not consider myself a Classical or Traditional Astrologer in the strict sense of the word.
+Recently, I have been developing my practice down and forging my own path philosophically.
+This has unfolded to what I have named Essentialist Astrology.

 My hobbies are reading, knitting, and crocheting.
 I have been gardening for the last several years.
 Gardening has deepened my understanding of the rhythm of seasons, which is intimately connected with the order of the cosmos and the Harmony of the Spheres.

 If you are interested in more technical aspects of astrology, metaphysics, or philosophy, you are welcome to come to the blog, The Wisdom of Our Grandmothers, An Exploration of Tradition From a Feminine Perspective.
 If you are interested in me and my personal interests, please feel free to join me on Mormor’s Backporch.